 LC Beware Sneering Italians Note

-We’re not quite certain how our respected friends from Italy will feel about this version of their beloved affogato.
-A classic dessert, affogato takes its name from the Italian word for “drowned” and, fittingly, comprises a solitary shot of espresso poured over a diminutive scoop of gelato.
-Whereas this Southern belle riff relies on a caffeine-drenched, oversize scoop of ridiculously rich butter pecan ice cream.
-But based on what we’re hearing about this adulterated version, who cares what anyone else thinks?
-Just pass us a spoon.
+We’re not quite certain how our respected friends from Italy will feel about this butter pecan ice cream version of their beloved affogato.
+A classic Italian dessert, affogato takes its name from the word for “drowned” and, fittingly, comprises a shot of freshly brewed espresso dousing a diminutive scoop of gelato, whereas this Southern riff relies on an oversize scoop of ridiculously rich butter pecan ice cream.
+But based on what we’re hearing from those who’ve tried this adulterated version, who cares what anyone else thinks?
+Just pass us a spoon, please.

-Butter Pecan Affogato Recipe
+Butter Pecan Affogato

-- 1. To make the butter pecan ice cream, melt the butter in a small skillet over medium heat.
+Melt the butter in a small skillet over medium heat.
 Stir in the pecans and cook, stirring occasionally, until lightly toasted, 2 to 3 minutes.
 Transfer to a plate and let cool slightly.

-- 2. Whisk the eggs in a bowl.
+Whisk the eggs in a bowl.
 Stir in the brown sugar and salt.

-- 3. Combine the cream or whole milk and half-and-half in a saucepan.
+Combine the cream or whole milk and half-and-half in a saucepan.
 Cook over medium heat until the liquid starts to simmer, 3 to 5 minutes.
 Remove from the heat and, whisking constantly, stir just a few spoonfuls of hot cream into the egg mixture to temper it, which means to warm it slightly so it doesn’t curdle from the heat.
 Still whisking briskly, gradually beat the warmed eggs into the hot cream in the saucepan.
 Return the pan to medium-low heat and cook until the custard thickens and coats the back of a spoon, 7 to 9 minutes.

-- 5. Place a scoop of ice cream in each of six small bowls and top each with a shot of steaming hot espresso.
+Place a scoop of ice cream in each of six small bowls and top each with a shot of steaming hot espresso.
 Serve immediately.